fpvout/DigiView-IO/README.md

 This project is proudly sponsored by PCBWay.
-Please consider using PCBWay if you have these PCBs fabricated.
+Please consider supporting the companies that support FPVOut, by using PCBWay if you have our PCBs fabricated!

 ![GitHub Logo](/images/PCBWay.png)